XEDGit/imgdedup-docker/README.md

 ### Result:

-All the results will be found in the folder ./output/
+All the results will be found in the folder **./output/**

-- The deduplicated pictures are gonna be inside the folder named archivename*_dedup/archive_N* this system is designed to preserve and compare different outputs of the program on the same archive
+- The deduplicated pictures are gonna be inside the folder named *archivename_dedup/archive_N*

+This system is designed to preserve and compare different outputs of the program on the same archive